IBM-Cloud/hackathon-prep-material/README.md

 Here's a a link to get you started: [Creating Cloud Foundry apps][cf_basics]

+Have a look at this IBM Redbook as well, it gives a good overview of how to deploy your first app on Bluemix: [Essentials of Cloud Application Development on IBM Bluemix] [ibm-redbook]

 If you prefer a more structured course, here is a link to a 4-hour online class to get you started with Bluemix: [Bluemix Essentials][bluemix-essentials]

 ## Drill down